GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 !!!
 Note:
     This section assumes you have already onboarded (integrated) one or more external providers in Passport.
-If you haven't done so, visit [](??) (for SAML providers) or visit [](??) (for OpenID connect and OAuth providers).
+If you haven't done so, visit [this page](./inbound-saml-passport.md) (for SAML providers) or visit [this page](./inbound-oauth-passport.md) (for OpenID connect and OAuth providers).

 ### How user onboarding works

 As stated in the [sample flow](#sample-authentication-flow), after a user has logged in at an external provider a new record is added in local LDAP - or updated in case the user is known.

 To determine if a user was already added, a string is composed with the provider name and the user ID.
-For example, if user "MrBrown" has logged in at Twitter, the string would look like `passport-twitter:mrbrown`.
-An LDAP search is performed for a match in the people branch for an entry where attribute `oxExternalUid` equals `passport-twitter:mrbrown`.
+For example, if user "MrBrown123" has logged in at Twitter, the string would look like `passport-twitter:mrbrown123`.
+An LDAP search is performed for a match in the people branch for an entry where attribute `oxExternalUid` equals `passport-twitter:mrbrown123`.

-If there are no matches, a new user entry is added using the values [received](#inspecting-profile-data) from the external provider (after having applied the corresponding attribute mapping), as well as the computed value for `oxExternalUid`.
+If there are no matches, an entry is added using the values received from the external provider (after having applied the corresponding attribute mapping) attaching the computed value for `oxExternalUid`.
 The user profile can contain single or multivalued attributes.

-### Altering flow behaviour
+### Altering flow behavior

 There are a couple of ways to modify the behavior of the authentication flow.
 These are slight flow changes though.
 To achieve needs not covered in this section, you may want to open a [support ticket](https://support.gluu.org) for further assistance.
 Customization may require programming skills in languages such as Python, Java, and Node.js.

+!!!
+Warning:
     Wait at least 1 minute before testing all modications to give the server time to pick up configuration changes.

 #### Requiring email in profile